LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 ^^^^^^^^^^^^^^^^^^

 Now that your small app is working, expand it to deal with multiple questions.
+This time, you only have one ``TODO`` item in the starter code.
+You will need to determine which lines need to be modified.

 #.
-Redefine your question and correct answer variables to be arrays.
+Define ``questions`` and ``correctAnswers`` variables as arrays.
+Use the table below to fill these arrays.
 #.
-Fill these arrays with the questions and answers listed in the table below.
+Replace your code from ``TODO 1.2b`` with a loop that programmatically asks each question in the array and stores
+   the user's responses.
 #.
-You still need to ask for the candidate's name.
-#.
-Using bracket notation, select one question and use that to prompt the
-   candidate.
-#.
-Compare the candidate's response to the proper entry in the answers array.
-#.
-Replace the basic feedback with a template literal.
+Replace the basic feedback from ``TODO 1.2c`` with a template literal that compares each of the candidate's responses with

-.. admonition:: Note

-   Checking for the correct answer should be case insensitive (e.g. "Orbit" is the same as "orbit").
+   the correct answers.

 .. list-table::
    :header-rows: 1